hsercanatli/symbtrsynthesis/README.md

 Acknowledgements
 ----------------
-We would like to thank [Harold Hagopian](https://en.wikipedia.org/wiki/Harold_Hagopian), the founder of [Traditional Crossroads](http://traditionalcrossroads.com/About-Us), for allowing us to use Tanburi Cemil Bey's performance of [Uşşak Sazsemaisi](http://musicbrainz.org/recording/f970f1e0-0be9-4914-8302-709a0eac088e) in our demos.
+We would like to thank [Harold Hagopian](https://en.wikipedia .org/wiki/Harold_Hagopian), the founder of [Traditional Crossroads] (http://traditionalcrossroads.com/About-Us), for allowing us to use Tanburi Cemil Bey's performance in our demo.
+This work is partially supported by the European Research Council under the European Union's Seventh Framework Program, as part of the CompMusic project (ERC grant agreement 267583).

 Authors
 -------